Our Approach to Tax

 Our relationship with HM Revenue & Customs and other tax authorities is open and transparent.
 We adopt a collaborative approach to our interactions with tax authorities.

-In the UK, we are in regular dialogue with HM Revenue & Customs and our Customer Relationship Manager, who is our central point of contact, as part of our work to ensure we are meeting our UK tax obligations.
+In the UK, we are in regular dialogue with HM Revenue & Customs and our Customer Compliance Manager, who is our central point of contact, as part of our work to ensure we are meeting our UK tax obligations.

 Where there is uncertainty on a tax matter, we look to discuss the matter with the relevant tax authority to obtain certainty for both the Group and the tax authority concerned.